downson-lang/downson/SPECIFICATION.md

 **.skip me** []()
 ~~~~

-Note, that the *ignore alias* is only needed, when a key is a syntactically valid downson key.
-In case of a parser error, no new key is created.
+Note, that the *ignore alias* is only needed, when the key would be a syntactically valid downson object key.

 ##### Key metadata